DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offline-install.md

         Error: no repositories to show
         ```

-    1. Add the globally managed helm repository.
+    1. Add the Global Mnagement Helm repository.

         ```shell
         helm repo add ghippo http://{harbor url}/chartrepo/{project}
         ```

-    1. Update the globally managed helm repository.
+    1. Update the Global Mnagement Helm repository.

         ```shell
-        helm repo update ghippo # (1)
+        helm repo update ghippo # (1)!
         ```

-        1. If the helm version is too low, it will fail.
-If it fails, please try to run helm update repo
+        1. If the Helm version is too low, it will fail.
+If it fails, please try to run Helm update repo

     1. Select the version of Global Management you want to install (the latest version is recommended).